-This has been undertaken for the Pagham Harbour European marine site by assessing the relative exposure of the interest features of their component sub-features on the site to the effects of broad categories of human activities currently occurring on the site as at March 2000.
+This has been undertaken for the Stour and Orwell Estuary European marine site by assessing the relative exposure of the interest features or their component sub-features to the effects of broad categories of human activities currently occurring on the site.
+This was done through a series of workshops with relevant and competent authorities and stakeholders and may be subject to further refinement in the future.
 The exposure has been assessed in relation to the use of habitats by birds.
 As an example, wintering birds' feeding and roosting grounds may be considered highly exposed to toxic contamination from synthetic compounds due to the locations and intensity of discharges into an area.